Idaho Theft Crimes - Grand Theft

 Under certain circumstances these potential penalties are increased to: A fine not exceeding $10,000 or imprisonment or not less than 1 year and not more than 20 years, or both.

-However, the punishment assigned by the court for a Grand Theft Conviction may just be the beginning
+However, the court punishment for Grand Theft may just be the beginning...

-The negative effects of a Grand Theft conviction do not stop after you leave the courtroom, they can have serious short and long term consequences beyond those punishments ordered by the court, potentially affecting your employment, personal relationships, and reputation.
+The negative effects of a Grand Theft conviction do not stop after you leave the courtroom.
+Grand Theft is considered a "crime of moral turpitude."
+As such, those individuals convicted of Grand Theft are likely to suffer serious short-term and long-term consequences beyond those ordered by the court; potentially affecting employment, personal relationships, education, housing, and reputation.

 The conviction will appear on any background checks and employers tend to pass on applicants with theft records, fearing them to be dishonest and having the potential to steal from their companies.